austinv211/ProcessSynchronization/Pr2README.md

 - boundedBuffer.cpp
   - Description: bounded buffer problem #1 implemented in C++
   - Observation: Works effectively as described in problem documentation, mutex's are crucially important when adding and removing from the buffer, since array errors can be caused by race conditions

+- README.md is for the github repo, can ignore

 - mh.cpp
   - Description: implementation of problem #2 in C++